 Notes

 This is a compilation of the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table